berttejeda/bert.webadapter/README.md

 # Overview

-This module wraps around the get method for the requests library.
+This module wraps around the get method for the python requests library.

 I'm only using it to download files for now.